sh3lk/mx/website/docs.md

 ```

 `Adder` defines the component's interface, and `adder` defines the component's
 implementation.
-The two are linked with the embedded `weaver.Implements[Adder]`
+The two are linked with the embedded `mx.Implements[Adder]`
 field.
-You can call `weaver.Ref[Adder].Get()` to get a client to the `Adder`
+You can call `mx.Ref[Adder].Get()` to get a client to the `Adder`
 component.
 The returned client implements the component's interface, so you can
 invoke the component's methods as you would any regular Go method.
 When you
 invoke a component's method, the method call is performed by one of the possibly
 many component replicas.

-Components are generally long-lived, but the Service Weaver runtime may scale up
+Components are generally long-lived, but the MX runtime may scale up
 or scale down the number of replicas of a component over time based on load.
 Similarly, component replicas may fail and get restarted.
-Service Weaver may
+MX may
 also move component replicas around, co-locating two chatty components in the
 same OS process, for example, so that communication between the components is
 done locally rather than over the network.